 - ✗ It's pricey

-Now that Wi-Fi 6 is common on new devices, the industry has already moved on to hyping Wi-Fi 6E.
-Basically, Wi-Fi 6E is Wi-Fi 6, but it can also run on the 6GHz band instead of just the 2.4GHz and 5GHz bands that Wi-Fi 6 and previous versions of Wi-Fi use.
-It could reduce wireless congestion and speed things up in areas where a large number of devices are communicating wirelessly.
+Now that Wi-Fi 6 is standard on new devices, the industry has already moved on to hyping up Wi-Fi 6E.
+Wi-Fi 6E is Wi-Fi 6, but it can also run on the 6GHz band instead of just the 2.4GHz and 5GHz bands that Wi-Fi 6 and previous versions of Wi-Fi use.
+It could reduce wireless congestion and speed things up in areas where many devices are communicating wirelessly.

-Wi-Fi 6E is the hot new thing router companies are pushing, but you really don’t need it in 2021.
-Very few devices support it.
+Wi-Fi 6E is the hot new thing router companies are pushing, but you don’t need it quite.
+Very few devices support it right.
 Samsung released the world’s first smartphone with Wi-Fi 6E, the Samsung Galaxy S21 Ultra, in January 2021.